anuraj/anuraj.github.io/_posts/2025-12-12-build-vector-search-app-dotnet.md

 });
 ```

 Now we can seed the database.
 For seeding the database we need any embedding supported LLM.
 For this blog post, I am using Ollama.
 So I need to add `OllamaSharp` package.
-This data I took from [Build a .NET AI vector search app](https://learn.microsoft.com/en-us/dotnet/ai/quickstarts/build-vector-search-app?pivots=azure-openai&WT.mc_id=DT-MVP-5002040)

 ```csharp